cuteys/DimLight-Wiki/docs/en/Guide/Get-Started/Security.md

 **DimLight** follows the Coordinated Vulnerability Disclosure (CVD) process.
 We encourage you to follow these guidelines to help us protect customers and the ecosystem from potential harm.

-You can contact us via email, or directly report vulnerabilities to the developers of the following open-source software:
+You can contact us via the [**admin email**](mailto:email@dimlight.top), or directly report vulnerabilities to the developers of the following open-source software:

 - [**Debian 12**](https://www.debian.org/security/)
 - [**Docker**](https://www.docker.com/)